How did gay men connect with each other before social media?

 Online dating has its ups and downs, but it’s definitely given us a new set of tools to help guys who are into guys to connect with each other.

 Life before Gaydar

-LGBTQ magazines would all have a Personals section, where you could list your profile – there generally wasn’t any photos, just a few lines of text that listed your age, your location, and what you were looking for.
-If you liked the look of someone’s profile, you had to send a letter to the magazine, the magazine would then send it off to the person that you wanted to contact.
+Gay magazines would all have a Personals section, where you could list your profile.
+There generally wasn’t any photos, just a few lines of text that listed your age, your location, and what you were looking for.
+If you liked the look of someone’s profile, you had to send a letter to the magazine – the magazine would then send it off to the guy that you wanted to contact.
 If they were interested, they would then write to you or call.
-It took some patience, and the strike-rate wasn’t particularly high.
+It took some patience, but it was worth the effort.

 Taking personals ads to the next level

 Henry Badenhorst and Gary Frisch created Gaydar when a friend told them that he was too busy to find a date.

 The emerging technology of the internet enabled the founders of Gaydar to take the principles of the printed personals ads in the magazines and speed up the whole process.
 Being able to send and receive messages in real-time was a total game-changer.